geoffreylitt/wildcard-onward-paper/paper.md

 # Examples {#sec:examples}

-To illustrate the end user experience of table-driven customization, here are several real examples of using the Wildcard browser extension.
+To concretely illustrate the end user experience of table-driven customization, here are several real examples of using the Wildcard browser extension to customize websites.

 <div class="html-only">
 ![Using Wildcard to augment the Airbnb search page for booking accommodations](media/airbnb-demo-300dpi.png){#fig:airbnb-demo}